 I want to transition into a discussion of some of the basic legal issues surrounding this practice.

-One of the arguments that's often made by intactivists [against this practice] is that ever since female genital cutting [NOTE: including just a pin prick of the clitoral hood!] was outlawed in [the United States]—there are federal laws against it on the books now—we are in a situation of gender inequality: Boys do not enjoy equal protection from genital cutting under the law.
+One of the arguments that's often made by intactivists [against this practice] is that ever since female genital cutting [NOTE: including even a pin prick of just the labia!] was outlawed in [the United States]—there are federal laws against it on the books now—we are in a situation of gender inequality: Boys do not enjoy equal protection from genital cutting under the law.

 Can you address that?
 Does that argument have any merit in your opinion?